shvmpz05/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1- Script to switch user to betty
+0- Script to switch user to betty
+1- Script to print name of the current user